 - Microsoft Office

 - OLE DB

-Out-of-the-box Lyftron can connect to over 100 data source types like relational, MPP, NoSQL, SaaS, CRM's, or Social Media.
+Out-of-the-box Lyftrondata can connect to over 100 data source types like relational, MPP, NoSQL, SaaS, CRM's, or Social Media.
 For a full list of providers please consult the list of built-in providers.

-Comparing to classic, flow-based ETL tools, Lyftron implements ETL responsibilities differently.
+Comparing to classic, flow-based ETL tools, Lyftrondata implements ETL responsibilities differently.
 It is assumed that most of processing requirements can be expressed using SQL and Views.

 - Virtual Databases are wrappers over a data source to provide direct access to data (no caching allowed), or created over one of 10 supported data processing engines, that may be used for data integration and caching.